-- Some key sporting events returned to our sports fields this year including the Touch Nationals, Super Smash Cricket, and the Weetbix Triathlon. - > There was a continuing increase to numbers of families accessing free swimming for under 5s. - A new three-year funding agreement and partnership plan was agreed with Sport Manawatū.
+- Some key sporting events returned to our sports fields this year including the Touch Nationals, Super Smash Cricket, and the Weetbix Triathlon. - Several projects have been completed during the year, and others are underway. - A new three-year funding agreement and partnership plan was agreed with Sport Manawatū.